JNRowe/vim-configs/vimrc.d/maps.rst

 .. note::

-    This makes so much sense that it is even described in the ``Y`` help text, and excellently describes the *benefit* that would come from breaking backwards compatibility.
+    This makes so much sense that it is even described in the :kbd:`Y` help text, and excellently describes the *benefit* that would come from breaking backwards compatibility.